Battle of Madagascar: Ground campaign (Operations Stream, Line and Jane)

 Eight days later, a British force set out to capture Tamatave.
 Heavy surf interfered with the operation.
 As 's launch was heading to shore, it was fired at by French shore batteries and promptly turned around.
-Birmingham then opened her guns up on the shores batteries, and within three minutes the French raised the white flag and surrendered.
+Birmingham then opened her guns up on the shore batteries, and within three minutes the French raised the white flag and surrendered.
 From there the South Lancashires and the Royal Welch Fusiliers set out to the south to link up with forces there.
 After they reached Tananarive, they pressed on towards Moramanga and on 25 September linked up with the King's African Rifles, having secured the British lines of communication around the island.
 At the same time, the East African infantry and South African armoured cars set out to find Annet.
 The same day, a bombing raid was launched by South African Marylands on a Vichy-held fort in Fianarantsoa, the only big town that was still in French hands and where the remainder of the Vichy aircraft were now based.
 Also on September 25, British forces landed in the Comoros.
 Tetrarch and Valentine tanks of 'B' and 'C' Special Service Squadrons had been embarked for use in these operations, but they were not used as they could not ford the Ivondro River and the railway bridges were unsuitable.

 On 29 September, two companies of the South African Pretoria Highlanders performed the only amphibious landing by South African forces of the entire war at the west coast harbor town of Tulear, some 900 mi south of Diego Suarez.
 Birmingham, 2 destroyers and 200 Royal Marines supported the unopposed landing.
 On 6 October, a Morane fighter strafed British positions near Antinchi, and on 8 October a British bombing raid on Ihosy airfield destroyed four Vichy aircraft.

 The last major action took place on 18 October at Andramanalina, a U-shaped valley with the meandering Mangarahara River where an ambush was planned for British forces by Vichy troops.
 The King's African Rifles split into two columns and marched around the 'U' of the valley and met Vichy troops in the rear and then ambushed them.
 The Vichy troops suffered many losses, which resulted in 800 of them surrendering.
 A Morane fighter was operational until 21 October, and even strafed South African troops, but by 21 October the only serviceable aircraft the Vichy forces had was a Salmson Phrygane transport aircraft.
 On 25 October, the King's African Rifles entered Fianarantsoa but found Annet gone, this time near Ihosy 100 mi south.
 The Africans swiftly moved after him, but they received an envoy from Annet asking for terms of surrender.
 He had had enough and could not flee further.
 An armistice was signed in Ambalavao on 6 November, and Annet surrendered two days later.